openstack-archive/stx-docs/doc/source/installation_guide/latest/dedicated_storage.rst

    Please complete any out of service commissioning steps with system commands and unlock controller to proceed.

-After config_controller bootstrap configuration, REST API, CLI and Horizon interfaces are enabled on the controller-0 OAM IP Address.
+After config_controller bootstrap configuration, REST API, CLI and Horizon interfaces are enabled on the controller-0 OAM IP address.
 The remaining installation instructions will use the CLI.

 ------------------------------------
-Provisioning Controller-0 and System
+Provisioning controller-0 and system
 ------------------------------------

-On Controller-0, acquire Keystone administrative privileges:
+On controller-0, acquire Keystone administrative privileges:

 ::

    controller-0:~$ source /etc/nova/openrc

 *********************************************
-Configuring Provider Networks at Installation
+Configuring provider networks at installation
 *********************************************

 You must set up provider networks at installation so that you can attach